This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - Berghaus Wilderness 60+15 – it’s one of the largest ones around

-- Berghaus Trailhead 65 – a smaller version than the one above, you can pack loads on it.
+- Berghaus Trailhead 65 – a smaller version, you can pack loads on it.
 They also have a 60 liters version.

 Your daypack is just as important as your backpack.
-This is where you will keep your computer (if you travel with one), your purse and other items you want within very easy reach when moving from one place to the other.
+This is where you will keep your computer (if you travel with one), your purse and other items you want within easy reach when moving from one place to the other.
 You’ll use it during the day, every day, when you’re out exploring or on day hikes.
-It has to be sturdy yet as lightweight as possible; it should ideally have side pockets to hold a bottle of water; it shouldn’t be too big.
+It has to be sturdy yet lightweight; it should ideally have side pockets to hold a bottle of water; it shouldn’t be too big.

 Remember that oftentimes you’ll be wearing your daypack in front of you.
 Some aren’t really suitable for this.
 I love my Osprey Daylite Plus.
 It is perfect for a short hike and to walk around.
 However, it is oh so uncomfortable to wear in the front, as its handle won’t fold so it literally chokes me.

 - Zomake Lightweight – it’s foldable, it’s light and comes in many colors.
-And it’s very conveniently priced.
+And it’s very budget friendly.

 - Osprey Skarab 22 – a very good daypack with plenty of pockets to organize your stuff.
 It’s excellent for short hikes.